The text on this page was automatically translated and hence may differ from the original. No rights can be derived from this translation.

 Web app for vending machine

-Managing traffic flow
+Managing traffic flows

 Scrum training and Agile